RevealBi/Documentation/en/developer/web-sdk/overview.md

 $.ig.RevealSdkSettings.setBaseUrl("{back-end base url}");
 ```

-Please, note that the **trailing slash symbol is required** in order to set the property successfully.
+Please, note that the **trailing slash symbol is required in the URL** in order to set the property successfully.

 Set this property **prior to the** [*instantiation of the $.ig.RevealView*](~/en/developer/setup-configuration/setup-configuration-web.html#instantiate-web-client-sdk).